 Exercise Regularly

-This is not a digression.
-Physical exercise is one of the most evidence-backed cognitive interventions available.
-It increases levels of BDNF (brain-derived neurotrophic factor), which supports the growth and maintenance of neurons and synaptic connections.
+This isn't a tangent — physical exercise is one of the most evidence-backed cognitive interventions available.
+It raises levels of BDNF (brain-derived neurotrophic factor), which supports neuron growth and synaptic maintenance.
+Heavy AI users skew sedentary — sitting, typing, prompting — and that combination of physical inactivity and passive mental engagement compounds the problem.

-Aim for 30 minutes of moderate cardio, five days per week.
-Take walking breaks during cognitively demanding work.
-Try activities that combine physical and mental engagement: dancing, martial arts, and rock climbing.
-Leave your phone behind on walks and let your mind work freely.
+Minimum effective dose: 30 minutes of moderate cardio, five days a week.
+Take walking breaks during demanding cognitive work.
+Activities combining physical and mental engagement — dancing, martial arts, climbing — offer extra benefit.
+Leave your phone behind occasionally and let your mind wander unprompted.

 Conduct a Regular AI Dependency Audit

-Most people genuinely do not know how dependent on AI they've become until they try to function without it.
-A monthly audit creates honest awareness and opportunity to course-correct.
+Most people don't realize how dependent on AI they've become until they try to function without it.
+A monthly audit builds honest awareness before the gap grows too wide.

 Monthly checklist: